NISystemsEngineering/ni-common-visualizers/README.md

 The LabVIEW Visualizers for Visual Studio integrate directly into the Visual Studio IDE to provide a richer debugging experience when working with NI .NET types.

 ### Screenshots:
-Hovering over types in the editor will show a magnifying glass.
+While execution is paused, hovering over types in the editor will reveal a magnifying glass icon.
 The same icon will be available in the watch window as well.

 ![](images/magnifying_glass.png "")